Chapter Twenty Two - A Desperate Escape

 Wolf crawled for seemingly hours, although he realized it was probably twenty or thirty minutes.
 He had to stop occasionally to wipe the muck off the lens of the flashlight, and each time the muck seemed to spread over more of his body.
 He was sweating and had to wipe his forehead several times which just transferred muck to his face.

 The tunnel apparently had a low area; there was water on the floor ahead.
 It wasn't too deep so Wolf continued on into it.
 It was warm so he didn't notice until it was too late that the water level seemed to be rising.
 He paused.
-After a minute he realized the water wasn't actually rising but the tunnel was dipping to a low point and his body was displacing the water causing the level to rise even more.
+After a minute he realized the water didn't actually rise but the tunnel dipped to a low point and his body was displacing the water causing the level to rise even more.
 He pointed his flashlight down the tunnel and saw that the water had risen to within inches of the ceiling up ahead.
 He judged the tunnel rose up beyond that, and there appeared to be more space up ahead, so he continued.
 Soon he had to crawl awkwardly on his side to keep his nose above water.

 Wolf felt panic for the first time and started crawling faster, which pushed waves back and forth.
 A small wave sloshed over his nose and he inhaled a small amount of water.
 He had to stop and deal with a violent coughing fit.
 He fought to keep his face pressed against the ceiling of the tunnel.
 Every hacking cough caused another small wave of water to come up onto his face.
 Only a desperate fear of drowning kept him from surrendering completely to the panic.